-The lap/shoulder belt should be used at all times when the vehicle is in motion.
+The lap/shoulder belt is used.
 To fasten seat belt:

 - 1. Grasp the buckle end and tongue plate. - 2.
 Slowly pull out the tongue plate section. - 3.
-Insert the tongue plate into the open end of the buckle
+Insert the tongue plate into the open end of the buckle.

 A noticeable click will indicate the seat belt is securely locked.